 In this post, I am going to look at racial differences across a wide range of policy issues, both in the US and globally.
-In large part, I am going to be arguing against a view I used hold which says that there are large policy differences between racial groups that are reasonably reliable across geography, and so can be interpreted as reflecting something fundamental about races.
+In large part, I am going to be arguing against a view I used hold which says that there are large policy-preference differences between racial groups that are reasonably reliable across geography, and so can be interpreted as reflecting something fundamental about races.

 1. Really Basic Freedoms